davisethan/test/README.md

 ```

 ## Implementation
-Secret key is randomly generated and stored in local text file in order to generate QR code and print relevant OTPs in separate commands.
-Storing secret key in local text file is reasonable to preserve secret key in such small scale project.
-To generate QR code, secret key is read which is used to generate QR code.
-To print relevant OTPs, secret key is read which is used to print relevant OTPs.
+Secret key is randomly generated and stored in local text file in order to preserve secret key between separate commands.
+In such small scale project, storing secret key in local text file is reasonable in order to preserve secret key.
+To generate QR code, secret key is read from local file which is used to generate QR code.
+To print relevant OTPs, secret key is read from local file which is used to print relevant OTPs.